brettchalupa/developer-interview-questions/CONTRIBUTING.md

 - Write the questions as full sentences, as one could potentially say out loud
 - Use non-gender specific language, like “they,” “y’all,” “you all”
 - Provide examples or more context below a question in a nested bulleted list
+- Use oxford commas where appropriate, e.g. oranges, apples, and papayas

 ## Translating